ChristianKohler/Homepage/content/posts/2019-12-15-ng9-providedin-any/index.md

 'Root' will still be the default for most services.
 It makes it very convenient to create tree-shakable services which are singleton within an application.

 'Platform' is most likely used for creating shared services for Angular Elements.
-If know another usecase, please let me know an create a [PR on this article](https://github.com/ChristianKohler/Homepage).
+If you know another use case, please let me know an create a [PR on this article](https://github.com/ChristianKohler/Homepage/blob/master/content/posts/2019-12-15-ng9-providedin-any/index.md).

 'Any' is very helpful to make sure a service is a singleton within module boundaries.
 It's a robust alternative to 'root' to make sure the individual modules don't have a side effect on each other.